 Since 1965 Lake Tobias Wildlife Park has been fascinating patrons with its wild, exotic animals and adventure-seeking safari tours.
 The late J.R.
 Tobias founded the park on the same property where he was born and raised.
 He and his wife, Pauline, reared their seven children here before his passing in 1996.
-Mrs. Tobias still resides in the farm house which also serves as the park office.
+Mrs. Tobias still resides in the farm house which also serves as the park's business office.

 Before his passing, Mr. Tobias bestowed his hobby-turned -business to his children, many of whom were already managing areas of the park.
 The unfortunate death in 2010 of the eldest of the seven children, Dee Ann (Tobias) Hoffman, has resulted in the current ownership of the park being the six remaining siblings and a grandson.
-Under their direction, J.R.'s love and interest in animals continues to grow as a self-sustaining, family-owned business that has become a favorite family attraction for over 130,000 park visitors each season.
+Under their direction, J.R.'s love and interest in animals continues to grow as a self-sustaining, family-owned business that has become a favorite family attraction for over 170,000 park visitors each season.
 Lake Tobias relies strictly on park revenue for its financial support and does not receive any state or federal funding.